neuroretransmit/rc6/README.md

 ### Main program

-The `main.cc` file runs the test vectors from the whitepaper.
+The `rc6_test_vectors.cc` file runs the test vectors from the whitepaper as well as an AEAD test.

 ```bash
 $ ./src/rc6_test_vectors